 For a sample press release, click here.

 The Southwest Florida Community Foundation, founded in 1976, cultivates regional change for the common good through collective leadership, social innovation and philanthropy to address the evolving community needs in Lee, Collier, Charlotte, Hendry and Glades counties.
-The Foundation partners with individuals, families and corporations who have created over 400 philanthropic funds.
-Thanks to them, last year the Foundation invested $5 million in grants and programs to the community.
-With assets of more $120 million, the Community Foundation has provided more than $69 million in grants and scholarships to the communities it serves since inception.
+The Foundation partners with individuals, families and corporations who have created more than 400 philanthropic funds.
+Thanks to them, the Foundation invested $6.8 million in grants and programs to the community.
+With assets of more than $126 million, it has provided $78.2 million in grants and scholarships to the communities it serves since inception.
 The Foundation is the backbone organization for the regional FutureMakers Coalition and Lee County’s Sustainability Plan.
-Based in Fort Myers, the Foundation has satellite offices located in Sanibel Island, LaBelle (Hendry County), and downtown Fort Myers.
-For more information, visit www.FloridaCommunity.com or call 239-274-5900.
+The Southwest Florida Community Foundation’s regional headquarters are now located in the historic ACL Train Depot at Collaboratory in downtown Fort Myers, with a satellite office located in LaBelle (Hendry County).
+For more information, call 239-274-5900 or visit www.floridacommunity.com.

 Please use the hashtag #SWFLCFtribe